 - Stay on top of flyers.
 A free, easy and efficient way to keep up with flyers near you is to download a digital flyer app such as reebee.
 View your favourite flyers in the “Upcoming” section of the flyer bookshelf.
 Check out what deals and price comparisons you want to utilize before the flyer even goes live.
 If there is a really good deal, it’s likely others will want it too.
-Be ready – so you can get what you want before stock runs out.
+Prepare ahead so you can get what you want before stock runs out.

-- Be polite with the retail associate when you request a price match.
+- Remain polite with the retail associate when you request a price match.
 Don’t worry – if their store does in fact price match, the employees will be used to this.
 But it’s always better to be kind and patient with them as they accommodate your requests.

-- If you are price matching on groceries for example, divide your products right in your shopping cart between those that you plan to pay regular price for and those that require a price match.
+- If you are price matching on groceries, for example, divide your products right in your shopping cart between those that you plan to pay regular price for and those that require a price match.
 This will make for a quicker checkout process.